rubyonjets/jets/docs/_docs/cors-support.md

 end
 ```

-A `config.cors = true` will add a response header with `Access-Control-AllowOrigin='*'`.
+A `config.cors = true` will add a response header with `Access-Control-Allow-Origin='*'`.
 If you would like more specificity then you can set the domain name like so:

 ```ruby
 Jets.application.configure do